 Nestled in the remote landscapes of Ladakh, Hanle Observatory (also known as the Indian Astronomical Observatory) stands at an altitude of 4,500 meters and is one of the highest astronomical observatories in the world.
 Visitors can enjoy beautiful nighttime views extending across the night sky from here.
 This site is an absolute paradise for stargazers and astronomy enthusiasts and thus acts as a prime destination for observers.
 The observatory serves the field of astronomical research because its location offers clear skies along with low atmospheric disturbances.
-A trip to Ladakh and Hanle delivers an exceptional blend of natural discovery and scientific activities, together with cultural exploration.
+A Leh Ladakh tour package and Hanle delivers an exceptional blend of natural discovery and scientific activities, together with cultural exploration.
 Experience the wonders of space exploration at Hanle while you enjoy the pristine beauty of Ladakh’s high-altitude desert.

 Being located at the top of Mt.
 Saraswati within the Nilamkhul Plain of the Hanle Valley, the Hanle Observatory, or the Indian Astronomical Observatory, functions under the management of the Indian Institute of Astrophysics.
 IAO has a high-altitude setting, and this provides the ideal atmospheric conditions for optical, infrared and gamma-ray observations.
 This leads the facility to become a crucial hub for scientific research in astronomy.
 The Hanle observatory exists at a location which enables it to experience fewer atmospheric disturbances, leading to more than 270 clear nights throughout the year.